JonathanHelianthicusDoe/notes_on_toontown_strategy/stun_hygiene/README.md

-don&rsquo;t show up very often &mdash; and when they do, you are usually at the Boiler fight, where you&rsquo;re probably using remotes and fires and so on&hellip; Sound &amp; squirt are also omitted because you only need to know that they can be stunned for if the cog is level 14 or higher.
+don&rsquo;t show up very often &mdash; and when they do, you are usually at the Boiler fight, where you&rsquo;re probably using remotes and fires and so on&hellip; Sound &amp; squirt are also omitted because you only need to know that they can&rsquo;t be meaningfully stunned for, unless the cog is level 14 or higher.

 This chart **assumes that any relevant gag track is maxed**, i\.e. that the toon using the gag has access to the level 7 gag of the respective gag